 Depo Provera, commonly known as the “birth control shot,” has recently been linked to brain tumors.
 Women who got the Depo-Provera shot and subsequently developed meningioma brain tumors are now able to file lawsuits against the drug manufacturer, Pfizer, and get financial compensation.

 This page will discuss the Depo Provera brain tumor lawsuits and what you need to know if you have a potential case.
-And we talk about settlement amounts we think victims can expect.
+Here’s everything you need to know about the Depo-Provera lawsuit, how to join, potential settlement amounts, and what comes next.

-Depo-Provera is a birth control injection containing medroxyprogesterone acetate, a synthetic form of the hormone progestin.
-It’s administered as an intramuscular shot, typically in the upper arm or buttocks, once every three months.
-Depo-Provera works by:
+Depo-Provera is a widely used contraceptive injection containing medroxyprogesterone acetate, a synthetic form of the hormone progestin.
+Administered intramuscularly, typically in the upper arm or buttocks, the shot is given once every three months and offers a convenient alternative to daily birth control pills.

 Evidence Shows that Depo Provera Can Cause Meningiomas